clami66/AF_cache/README.md

 <details>
 <summary>Using a local installation of MMseqs2</summary>

-Binaries compiled on a system can be faster than precompiled ones.
-So, if an installation of MMseqs2 is already present on the system, that can be used instead of the docker/apptainer/conda version by pointing to the MMseqs2 binary in `nextflow.config`:
+Compiling MMseqs2 from the source code is sometimes better than using the pre-compiled binaries included in AF_cache.
+If an installation of MMseqs2 is already present on the system, that can be used instead of the pre-compiled version by changing the path to the MMseqs2 binary in `nextflow.config`:

 ```
 mmseqs_bin = "/path/to/bin/mmseqs"